Brandon-Schefstad/MovieWatchlist/README.md

 ## Optimizations
 *(optional)*

-Right now the site only works for a single individual cluster and does not use any caching or create client-specific lists.
+Right now the site only works for a single individual cluster and does not use any caching to create client-specific lists.

+Need to add functionality for hovering cross-out and cross-out after being seen.

 ## Lessons Learned: